jamiediaz/Brazil_ETL/README.md

 We will extract this data and put it to a dataframe.
 We then filter the data frame from column 444 to 519 and from row 352 to 399.
 The table corresponds to the lat, long coordinates for the rectangular area that is roughly the area of the Amazon Rainforest.
+A mapbox.

 Coordinates
 NW: 1.819447, -68.950113